Hyundai Kona Electric discontinued in Korea as battery fire recalls continue

 Cases of battery fires and subsequent recalls quickly turned the Kona Electric from a bestseller to a slow seller.
 The company registered a 40% sales drop in the first quarter of 2021 compared to last year as recalls dampened the model's popularity.
 The recalls spread to the US, too, though a Hyundai spokesperson told

 it has no plans to discontinue the Kona Electric in the US at this time.

-Hyundai recently revealed abut an identical powertrain, set to go on sale soon in both Europe and the US.
+Hyundai recently revealed a refreshed model with new looks but an identical powertrain, set to go on sale soon in both Europe and the US.
 Korea, however, will have to deal with whatever models remain at dealership lots.
 Production of the car for the domestic market ended in March and Hyundai will instead focus on the Ioniq sub-brand's forthcoming EVs.

 2022 Hyundai Kona Electric gets more aero-forward look and new tech